Post-selection inference for e-value based confidence intervals: Generalized e-CIs and deriving Chernoff CIs

 Extending the notion of e-CI, we can also define a generalized e-CI from a family of e-values that are not only parameterized by a parameter, \(\theta\), but also \(\alpha' \in (0, 1)\) indicating the desired level at which the e-CI is most tight at.
 Thus, for a family of e-values \(E(\theta, \alpha')\) for \(\theta \in \Theta\) and \(\alpha' \in (0, 1)\), we can define the following generalized e-CI: Note that \(\alpha'\) is fixed for the e-CI across all choices of \(\alpha \in (0, 1)\).
 Generalized e-CIs are particularly useful in situations where we have a collection of e-CIs for the same parameter space \(\Theta\), but may be tighter or looser at different values of \(\alpha\).
 Hence, it is a way of grouping such e-CIs together in one object, and also clarifying that \(\alpha'\) is a fixed parameter for each e-CI in the generalized e-CI and \textit{does not change} with the confidence level \(1 - \alpha\).

 Such a situation arises in the case where our e-values are derived from Chernoff bounds.
 Consider the case where we draw \(n\) i.i.d.\ samples \(X_1, \dots, X_n\) from a distribution that is bounded in \([0, 1]\).
-Let \(\mu \coloneqq \expect[X_i]\) --- we have the following bound from Hoeffding version of the Chernoff bound:
+Let \(\mu \coloneqq \expect[X_i]\) --- we can derive the following inequality using Hoeffding's lemma: